In this article:

 - These browsers originate from a different organization.

-- All browsers are auto-patched as soon as an update is available.
+- All browsers are auto-patched as soon as updates are available.
 The listed browsers are on the latest version possible.